capturethefoundry/sut/solution/solution.md

 - be more confident in debugging errors when writing tests
 - know what errors to look out for in the interface
-- understand why typos can affect the whole compilation process
+- understand how typos can affect the whole compilation process
 - know what parameters to pass into functions
 - know how to write a callback function properly

-- learn to look for missing functionalities
+## Difficulty

+Medium